algolia/autocomplete/packages/website/docs/partials/createAutocomplete-props.md

 > `typeof window` | defaults to `window`

-The environment from where your JavaScript is running.
+The environment in which your application is running.

-Useful if you're using autocomplete in a different context than `window`.
+This is useful if you're using autocomplete in a different context than `window`.

 ### `navigator`

 > `Navigator`

-Navigator API to redirect the user when a link should be opened.
+An implementation of Autocomplete's Navigator API to redirect the user when opening a link.

-Learn more on the [Navigator API](/docs/keyboard-navigation) documentation.
+Learn more on the [**Navigator API**](keyboard-navigation) documentation.

 ### `shouldPanelOpen`

 > `(params: { state: AutocompleteState }) => boolean`

-The function called to determine whether the panel should open.
+The function called to determine whether the panel should open or not.

-By default, it opens when there are items in the state.
+By default, the panel opens when there are items in the state.

 ### `onSubmit`

 > `(params: { state: AutocompleteState, event: Event, ...setters }) => void`

-The function called when the Autocomplete form is submitted.
+The function called when submitting the Autocomplete form.

 ### `onReset`

 > `(params: { state: AutocompleteState, event: Event, ...setters }) => void`

-The function called when the Autocomplete form is reset.
+The function called when resetting the Autocomplete form.

 ### `debug`

 > `boolean` | defaults to `false`

-Whether to consider the experience in debug mode.
+A flag to activate the debug mode.

-It is useful when developing because it doesn't close the panel when the blur event occurs.
-This option should only be used during development.
+This is useful while developing because it keeps the panel open even when the blur event occurs. **Make sure to disable it in production.**

-See "[Debugging](/docs/debugging)" for more information.
+See [**Debugging**](debugging) for more information.